Yuri05/Dapagliflozin-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 Dapagliflozin is moderately protein bound (91 %) in plasma ([Kasichayanula 2014](#5 References)).
 This value was used in this PBPK model.
 It was assumed that the major binding partner is albumin.

 An important parameter influencing the resulting volume of distribution is lipophilicty.
 The reported experimental logP value of 2.7 ([DrugBank DB06292](#5 References)) served as a starting value.
-Finally, the model parameters "lipophilicity" and "logP (veg.oil/water)" were optimized to match best clinical data (see also [Section 2.3.4](#2.3.4	Parameter identification)).
+Finally, the model parameters `Lipophilicity` and `logP (veg.oil/water)` were optimized to match best clinical data (see also [Section 2.3.4](#2.3.4	Parameter identification)).

-After testing the available organ-plasma partition coefficient and cell permeability calculation methods built in PK-Sim, observed clinical data was best described by choosing the partition coefficient calculation by ``Rodgers and Rowland`` and cellular permeability calculation by ``PK-Sim Standard``.
+After testing the available organ-plasma partition coefficient and cell permeability calculation methods built in PK-Sim, observed clinical data was best described by choosing the partition coefficient calculation by `Rodgers and Rowland` and cellular permeability calculation by `PK-Sim Standard`.
 The specific organ permeability was also optimized to match best clinical data (see also [Section 2.3.4](#2.3.4	Automated Parameter Identification)).

 The reported blood to plasma ratio of 0.88 ([Obermeier 2009](#5 References)) was fixed in the model.